KxSystems/docs/docs/interfaces/odbc-simba.md

+!!! info "Current version"

+    The latest version of Simba/Magnitude ODBC is 1.1, released 2019.07.04.

 The Simba Kdb+ ODBC Driver enables Business Intelligence (BI), analytics, and reporting on kdb+ data.
 The driver complies with the ODBC 3.80 data standard and adds important functionality such as Unicode, as well as 32- and 64-bit support for high-performance computing environments on all platforms.